2 March 2021

 The castle was built in the second half of the thirteenth century by the Lords (Freiherren) of Bechburg.
 The owners changed many times, including the Counts of Froburg, Nidau and Kyburg.

-The Neu-Bechburg foundation manages and maintains the castle since 1975 (further information: www.neu-bechburg.ch).
+The Neu-Bechburg foundation has managed and maintained the castle since 1975 (further information: www.neu-bechburg.ch).